 On this page you will learn about Georgia DUI laws and how and why (even for a 1st offense DUI in GA) you need to ignore cheap DUI lawyers near me and retain an experienced DUI attorney Atlanta.
-DUI penalties under drinking and driving laws in Georgia dramatically increase as new offenses are added to a person’s criminal record.
-This page outlines those greater punishments, if convicted of a 2nd DUI in Georgia, 3rd DUI in GA or 4th DUI case as criminalized by Georgia drunk driving laws.
+DUI penalties under drinking and driving laws in Georgia dramatically increase as any new offenses are added to a person’s criminal record.
+This page outlines those greater punishments, if convicted of a 2nd DUI in GA, 3rd DUI in GA or 4th DUI case as criminalized by Georgia drunk driving laws.

-Then, be willing to be proactive and assist your DUI defense lawyer in your first time DUI defense!
+Then, be willing to be proactive and assist your DUI defense lawyer in your DUI in Georgia first offense!
 Remember, even on a 1st DUI you are fighting Georgia criminal laws and not a mere traffic infraction.
 DUI is one of the serious driving offenses, and the implications go far beyond merely being guilty of a misdemeanor.
 In this page, the reasons to fight a Georgia law first offence DUI become apparent.

 DUI Laws in Georgia: How Bad Is a First DUI in Georgia?